fienvh/uit-documentatie/content/json-ld/latest/places/place-name.md

 # Name

 An object containing the name in the given language.
-UiTdatabanks default language is nl
+The default language of UiTdatabank is dutch (nl).

 ## Resource URI